Graduate studies in the psychology of adult development and aging

 National Institute on Aging Institutional Training Grant predoctoral trainees: We have four predoctoral trainee slots.

-Availability of Postdoctoral Opportunities in AD&A: We encourage contact about sponsoring individual NRSA (PHS) fellowship applications for research training in cognitive aging.
+Availability of Postdoctoral Opportunities in AD&A: We encourage interested individuals to contact any faculty sponsoring individual NRSA (PHS) fellowship applications for research training in cognitive aging.

-Contact: Christopher Hertzog or any faculty member specializing in cognition and aging.
+Contact: Daniel Spieler or any faculty member specializing in cognition and aging.

 National Institute on Aging Institutional Training Grant postdoctoral trainees: We have two postdoctoral trainee slots.

-Other Relevant Information and Comments: Our program hosts the Cognitive Aging Conference every 2 years
+Other Relevant Information and Comments: Our program hosts the Cognitive Aging Conference every two years

-Georgia Tech is starting a new neuroimaging facility in fall 2008, shared with Georgia State University, in close proximity to the GT campus.
-Faculty and students will have access to fMRI and other imaging techniques to study cognitive neuroscience and aging.
-Faculty with neuroscience research programs affiliated with aging include A. Duarte, P. Corballis and E. Schumacher.
+Georgia Tech is home to the Center for Advanced Brain Imaging, shared with Georgia State University, in close proximity to the GT campus.
+Faculty and students have access to fMRI and other physiological measures to study cognitive neuroscience and aging.
+Faculty with neuroscience research programs affiliated with aging include A. Duarte, M. Wheeler and E. Schumacher.

 School of Psychology